C-memory-object-model-study-group/c-mom-sg/README.md

 # c-mom-sg: C Memory Object Model Study Group

+This is a git repository for the ISO [WG14](http://www.open-std.org/jtc1/sc22/wg14/) C Memory Object Model Study Group.

 Charter
 -------
 This group will study the memory object model issues of C, including